-As a young girl, I always knew that I was going to go to college regardless of what it took to get there.
+As a young girl, I always knew I would attend college regardless of what it took.
 I dreamed and planned for the day since I was seven years old.
-In late 2014, my dream came true, I was starting my freshman year of college at Monroe College in New Rochelle, NY with one of my closest friends, Pam.
-Words couldn’t express how excited I was to finally start college.
-I wanted the full college experience like they showed on tv.
-However, I didn’t realize just how unprepared I was to become independent in the college atmosphere.
-Not only can college be a struggle academically, but the financial burden that comes along with it adds to the madness.
-So here I am overwhelmed, away from home, living on campus with no job, and ordinary expenses that I had to keep up with (phone bill, grocery shopping, emergency money, etc).
+In late 2014, my dream came true.
+I was starting my freshman year at Monroe College in New Rochelle, NY, with one of my closest friends, Pam.
+Words couldn’t express how excited I was to start college finally.
+I wanted the full college experience like they showed on TV.
+However, I didn’t realize how unprepared I was to become independent in the college atmosphere.
+College can be a struggle academically, and the financial burden that comes with it adds to the madness.
+So here I am, overwhelmed, away from home, living on campus with no job and ordinary expenses that I had to keep up with (phone bill, grocery shopping, emergency money, etc).

 I knew that my time at Monroe would be over after my freshmen year because it was too expensive to stay up there.
-In 2015, I transferred to NJCU which was the university in my hometown.
-Me coming home was supposed to be cheaper and easier but it was the complete opposite.
-It was like my bills doubled and I had more responsibilities back home.
-Working little jobs just to get by was over; I had to get a full time job which meant giving up some studying time & basketball.
+In 2015, I transferred to NJCU, the university in my hometown.
+Coming home was supposed to be cheaper and more manageable, but it was the opposite.
+My bills doubled, and I had more responsibilities back home.
+Working little jobs to get by was over; I had to get a full-time job, which meant giving up some studying time & basketball.

-While working full time, I struggled with keeping my grades up and finding time to study.
-My time management was terrible, and I didn’t learn how to manage it until my LAST semester in college, which in turn was my best academically.
+While working full-time, I struggled with keeping my grades up and finding time to study.
+My time management was terrible, and I didn’t learn how to manage it until my LAST college semester, which was my best academically.
 Before my last semester, I was constantly struggling with being on time for class, starting assignments at a reasonable time, and just being able to give my education my all and undivided attention.
 I was always tired and trying to keep up with a day’s work and schooling, only on a few hours of sleep.
 If I knew the importance of time management early on, I would’ve had a better outcome and probably graduated at the top of my class.

-Although I finished with my bachelor’s degree, I did not get the full college experience that I was longing for!
-I missed out on a lot of social outings, networking and adolescences/early adulthood fun.
+Although I finished my bachelor’s degree, I did not get the full college experience I longed for!
+I missed many social outings, networking, and adolescent/early adulthood fun.